 After Stage 1 wraps up, each box produces a ranking from 1st to 4th based on points accumulated.
 Then the regrouping happens:

-This is the moment that gives the format its name — you are trying to "beat" your box and graduate into a higher group.
+This is the moment that gives the format its name — you are trying to "beat" your box and graduate into a stronger box.

 Stage 2 — Performance Boxes

-The same three-round round-robin runs again within your new box.
-Three more matches, three new partners, same structure.
-The difference is that now you are grouped with players who performed similarly in Stage 1, so the competition tightens.
+The same mini round-robin runs again within your new box.
+The difference is that now you are boxed with players who performed similarly in Stage 1, so the competition tightens.

 Scoring in Beat the Box

 Each match uses point-split scoring.
-A fixed number of points — typically 32 — is played, and every rally awards one point to the winning pair.
-If a match ends 20-12, both players on the winning side add 20 to their individual totals, while the losing pair each add 12.
+A fixed number of points -- 24 by default -- is played, and every rally awards one point to the winning pair.
+If a match ends 15-9, both players on the winning side add 15 to their individual totals, while the losing pair each add 9.
 Scores always sum to the total.

 Draws are valid.
-A 16-16 result on a 32-point match is perfectly normal and does not require a golden point.
+A 12-12 result on a 24-point match is perfectly normal and does not require a golden point.

-For tiebreakers within a box, the format looks at total points first, then point differential, then the head-to-head result between the tied players.
+For tiebreakers within a box, the format looks at total points first, then point differential, then match wins.

 Player Counts and Courts

-Player counts that are not divisible by four (10, 14, etc.) do not fit this format cleanly.
-If your group does not hit 8, 12, or 16 exactly, consider Americano or another format that handles uneven numbers more gracefully.
+Player counts outside those clean box layouts do not fit this format cleanly.
+If your group does not match one of the supported counts, consider Americano or another format that handles uneven numbers more gracefully.

 When to Use Beat the Box